google/material-design-lite/src/layout/README.md

 </div>
 ```

 A layout with a fixed drawer that serves as sidebar navigation on larger screens.
-The drawer collapses and the menu icon is displayed on larger screens.
+The drawer collapses and the menu icon is displayed on smaller screens.
 ```html
 <div class="mdl-layout mdl-js-layout mdl-layout--fixed-drawer mdl-layout--overlay-drawer-button">
   <header class="mdl-layout__header">